 Kids at Mojave National Preserve

-The carful of kids love animals and animal spotting in the Mojave National Preserve is easier than most wooded parks.
+My kids love animals and animal spotting is easier in the Mojave National Preserve than most wooded parks.
 We spotted jack rabbits and coyotes along the paved roads in Mojave.
-Animal spotting keeps the carful of kids looking out the windows instead of their screens.
+Animal spotting keeps kids looking out the windows instead of their screens.

-Stop off at the Kelso Depot Visitors Center.
-It features an interpretive area, restrooms and water fountains in a restored railroad depot.
-I picked up the free Junior Ranger booklets for the carful of kids to complete to earn a collectible badge.
+Stop off at a Visitors Center for an interpretive area, restrooms and water fountains.
+I picked up the free Junior Ranger booklets.

-Located between Interstates 15 and Interstate 40 in Southern California, the Mojave National Preserve is 200 miles east of Los Angeles.
+Located between Interstates 15 and Interstate 40, the Mojave National Preserve is 200 miles east of Los Angeles.
 Baker, California, offers services like gas and lodging, located next to the preserve.
-Las Vegas, Nevada, provides the closest airport, 90 miles away.
+Las Vegas, Nevada, provides the closest international airport (LAS), 90 miles away.